 An employment contract may be suspended by mutual consent or due to one of the other causes expressly stated in the Labor Code.
 Under a suspended employment contract, neither employer nor employee have to comply with their respective obligations for the duration of the suspension.

 Unions

-The Dominican Labor Code acknowledges the right of employees to associate into unions to defend their interests.
+The Dominican Labor Code acknowledges the right of employees to unionize in defense of their interests.
 Unions must have a minimum of 20 members.
 Union officials receive special protection from termination by their employer.

 Strikes